The analytical review

 The main directions of the Russian state policy for indigenous peoples should be:

-- increasing the living standard and quality of life of indigenous peoples to the average Russian indicators that can be achieved through implementing a set of measures (legislative support, development programs for indigenous peoples and their regions of residence);
+- increasing the living standard and quality of life of indigenous peoples to the average Russian indicators that can be achieved through implementing a set of measures (legislative

 - establishing the legal framework for development of partnerships with resource-extracting companies on the basis of implementation of contractual and consultative relations;